penoonan/app/README.md

 A few variables automatically get passed to every view: `nonce_name`, `nonce_action`, `message`, and `errors`.
 In addition, Sketch comes with a few simple Plates extensions, most notably the `wp()` function, which provides access to `\Sketch\WpApiWrapper`.
 Pass the name of the function as the first argument, and an array of your parameters as the second.

-See the [Plates](http://www.platesphp.com) documentation to learn more about what you can do with views.
+See the [Plates](http://www.platesphp.com) documentation to learn more about what you can do with default views.

+Since Plates is registered as a [service provider](#service-providers), it is not too difficult to swap it out for the templating engine of your choice.
+Feel free to ask if you need help with this!

 ##Models